dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 ::: moniker range="=net-maui-6.0"
 The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class also defines a `Tapped` event that's raised when a tap is recognized.
-The `TappedEventArgs` object that accompanies the `Tapped` event defines a `Parameter` property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
+The <xref:Microsoft.Maui.Controls.TappedEventArgs> object that accompanies the `Tapped` event defines a `Parameter` property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
 ::: moniker-end

 ::: moniker range=">=net-maui-7.0"
 The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class also defines a `Tapped` event that's raised when a tap is recognized.
-The `TappedEventArgs` object that accompanies the `Tapped` event defines a `Parameter` property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
-The `TappedEventArgs` object also defines a `Buttons` property, and a `GetPosition` method.
+The <xref:Microsoft.Maui.Controls.TappedEventArgs> object that accompanies the `Tapped` event defines a `Parameter` property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
+The <xref:Microsoft.Maui.Controls.TappedEventArgs> object also defines a `Buttons` property, and a `GetPosition` method.
 The `Buttons` property is of type `ButtonsMask`, and can be used to determine whether the primary or secondary mouse button triggered the gesture recognizer on Mac Catalyst and Windows.
 The `GetPosition` method returns a `Point?` object that represents the position at which the tap gesture was detected.
 For more information about button masks, see [Define the button mask](#define-the-button-mask).
 For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).
 ::: moniker-end

 > [!WARNING]